Coupled Reconstruction of 2D Blood Flow and Vessel Geometry from Noisy Images via Physics-Informed Neural Networks and

 We validate our method through comprehensive experiments.
 First, we evaluate performance on synthetic flow images in a converging channel geometry under both low and high Gaussian noise levels.
 Next, we test the approach on more anatomically realistic aorta geometries using a signal-dependent noise model.
 In all cases, our method produces more accurate and higher-quality reconstructions compared to conventional baselines.
 We also performed ablation studies to assess the impact of different weighting parameters in the optimization of the fluid and geometry subproblems, identifying effective hyperparameter choices.
 Note that our work is presented and implemented in the 2D setting; however, it can be potentially extended to 3D by replacing the Beltrami coefficient with 3D conformality measures in \cite{zhang2021topology}.

-Overall, the contribution of this task could be summarized as follows. \begin{itemize} \item We propose a novel framework for jointly reconstructing both the blood flow field and the flow domain geometry from noisy velocity images, by integrating the Navier–Stokes model with quasi-conformal mapping theory. \item We reformulate the inverse Navier–Stokes problem into two decoupled subproblems: a fluid subproblem and a geometry subproblem.
-Theoretical analysis is provided to justify the validity of this decomposition. \item We develop a method that utilizes Physics-Informed Neural Networks (PINNs) to reconstruct the velocity field by fitting to noisy measurement data while enforcing the Navier–Stokes equations as soft physical constraints. \item We introduce a mapping approach for segmenting the flow region using quasi-conformal geometry, where the topology of the recovered domain is controlled via a reference mask. \end{itemize}
+Overall, the contribution of this task could be summarized as follows. \begin{itemize} \item We propose a novel framework for jointly reconstructing both the blood flow field and the flow domain geometry from noisy velocity images, by integrating the Navier-Stokes model with quasi-conformal mapping theory. \item We reformulate the inverse Navier-Stokes problem into two decoupled subproblems: a fluid subproblem and a geometry subproblem.
+Theoretical analysis is provided to justify the validity of this decomposition. \item We develop a method that utilizes Physics-Informed Neural Networks to reconstruct the velocity field by fitting to noisy measurement data and enforcing the Navier-Stokes equations as soft physical constraints. \item We introduce a mapping approach for segmenting the flow region using quasi-conformal geometry, which enables globally guided domain evolvation and leveraging morphological priors from the template. \end{itemize}